Managing Your Music See all 17 articles

 Go to article

 Claiming your Official Artist Channel on YouTube is quick and easy when you use DistroKid.
-To do so, you can sign in to DistroKid and open the Features menu in the top right and click on "Special Access," then click "YouTube Official Artist Channel."
+To do so, you can sign in to DistroKid and open the Features menu in the top right, and click on "Special Access."
+Then, click "YouTube Official Artist Channel."
 Alternatively, you can head directly to https://distrokid.com/YouTubeOfficialArtistChannels.
+The ability to claim an Official Artist Channel is included in each DistroKid plan – Musician, Musician Plus, and Ultimate.

 Please note that DistroKid cannot assist in undoing Official Artist Channel claims or disconnecting these channels once they are established, and deleting your existing Official Artist Channel will not undo its Official Artist Channel status and allow you to claim a different channel.
 Make sure you submit the correct channel for Official Artist Channel status and that you are sure you want that channel to be an Official Artist Channel in YouTube.